 This guide is designed to provide an overview of the Middle School curriculum.
 The chart on page 2 shows the sequence of courses for each grade level followed by course descriptions for each department.
 The core curriculum at each grade level is the same for the majority of students.
 In addition to the core courses, students will meet special area classes throughout the year in one of the blocks.
 Middle School Students have one elective choice: MS Choir.

 The teachers at each grade level serve as academic advisors for the students in that grade.
-Due to our current Virtual Learning, parents will receive schedule information to confirm via our parent portal.
-Parents are encouraged to reach out with any questions and concerns to either their child's advisor in an optional conference or by contacting Maureen Daily.
+Scheduling will be discussed at our Spring Parent Conferences.
+Additionally, parents will receive schedule information to confirm via our parent portal.